clearlinux/clear-linux-documentation/source/clear-linux/tutorials/tutorial-proxy.rst

 For detailed instructions on installing |CL| on a bare metal system, visit the :ref:`bare metal installation guide <bare-metal-install-desktop>`.

-..
-Throughout this document we use the following variables, which you should replace with your own proxy information in the following format:
-   #.. code-block:: bash
-       $http_proxy = your.proxy.url:port
-       $https_proxy = your.proxy.url:port
-       $no_proxy = ".yourdomain.com, localhost"
-       $ssh_proxy = your.proxy.url:port

 Shells and programs in a desktop session
 ****************************************